vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

  Array([-0.67039955,  0.02259737], dtype=float32))
 ```

-You may be pleased to know that if we want to generate `N` random arrays, we don't need to call `jax.random.split` `N` times.
+You may be pleased to know that if we want to generate `N` random arrays, we don't need to call `jax.random.split` in a loop `N` times.
 Pass the number of keys you want to the function:
 ```python
 key, *subkeys = jax.random.split(key, 5)
 [jax.random.normal(s, (2,2)) for s in subkeys]